 I had read some horror stories about connecting from the Metro to the Shinkansen at Tokyo Station, but it really wasn’t bad at all.
 The signage is good, you just have to go up and down a few levels to get to the platform.
 Our gorgeous bullet train was waiting as we walked up, about 15 minutes before scheduled departure time.

 It took a few more minutes for the train to be cleaned before passengers were allowed to board.
 A little less than 10 minutes before scheduled departure time, the doors opened, and we were allowed on.
-The interior of the Ordinary cars is, well, ordinary, with blue/green seats against a white backdrop in a 2-3 seating configuration.
+The interior of the Ordinary cars is, well, ordinary.
+They feature blue/green seats against a white backdrop in a 2-3 seating configuration.

 Our train departed at 9:30 on the dot, and we were on our way.
 The bullet train actually isn’t all that “bullet” for about the first 20 minutes, as the train makes its way southwest through metro Tokyo, stopping at Shinagawa and Shin-Yokohama stations briefly.
 Soon after passing Yokohama, though, the train really starts to move.
 And I mean, fast.
 Look out the window, and you’ll see the world passing by at an incredible blur.
 But the passenger experience itself is actually quite serene onboard.
 You don’t really get a sense of how fast you’re traveling, unless you look out the window.

-Also shortly after leaving Yokohama, if it’s a clear day, you’ll want to grab your camera, and if you don’t have a window facing the west, head to the breezeway between cars and look out the window there.
+Also shortly after leaving Yokohama, if it’s a clear day, you’ll want to grab your camera.
+If you don’t have a window facing the west, head to the breezeway between cars and look out the window there.
 Why?
 Fuji-san, that’s why.
 For about half an hour, you’ll be treated to some incredible views of Mount Fuji in the distance.
 Just be careful, since you are on a moving bullet train, of course.

 There is a long break between stops beyond Yokohama, with the next station being Nagoya, an hour and 25 minutes away, at a distance of 335 km (208 miles).
 That’s an average speed of nearly 147 miles an hour, incidentally.
-During this time, the conductor checks tickets (I found it fascinating that he bows to the passengers before coming through), and a cart comes through with food and drinks for sale.
+During this time, the conductor checks tickets, and a cart comes through with food and drinks for sale.
+(Personally, I found it interesting that the conductor bows to passengers before checking.)
 I didn’t see many people buying, and I’m not sure what the prices were.
 After Nagoya, it’s another 38 minutes and 129 km/80 miles to the next stop, Kyoto.
 Between Fuji and Nagoya, the scenery is largely agricultural, with vast expanses of mostly rice paddies.

 Between Nagoya and Kyoto, the scenery becomes considerably more rustic and rural, with farmland broken by rolling hills and mountains, along with several traditional looking villages.